 Tree removal / pruning

-The Shoalhaven City Council Tree Preservation Order requires land owners to obtain approval before removing or pruning trees on their land.
-To make it easier for land owners to manage risks on their land some trees are exempt from the Order and can be removed without consent.
+The Shoalhaven City Council requires land owners to obtain approval before removing or pruning trees on their land.
+To make it easier for land owners to manage risks on their land some trees are exempt and can be removed without consent.
+Trees and neighbours

 Trees can unfortunately cause dispute between neighbours for a variety of reasons.
 Residents often contact Council to express their concerns about a neighbour’s tree in the hope that Council will mediate or resolve the matter by requiring their neighbour to carry out work.